thainamariani/refactoring-dataset/README.md

 # refactoring-dataset
-This dataset has information about Java classes before and after refactoring applications.
+This dataset has information about .java classes before and after refactoring applications.